voxsar/Medusa-Product-Option-Metadata/README.md

       }
     }

+# API Store Endpoints

+These endpoints allow you to view product options, values and their metadata within your Medusa project.

+#### List All Options for a Product

+Endpoint:

+	GET /store/products/{productId}/options

+Description: Retrieves all options for a specified product.

+Parameters:
+    productId: The ID of the product.

+#### Get a Specific Option for a Product

+Endpoint:

+	GET /store/products/{productId}/options/{optionId}

+Description: Retrieves a specific option for a specified product.

+Parameters:
+	productId: The ID of the product.
+	optionId: The ID of the product option.

+#### Get all Values of a Specific Option for a Product

+Endpoint:

+	GET /store/products/{productId}/options/{optionId}/values

+Description: Retrieves a specific option for a specified product.

+Parameters:
+	productId: The ID of the product.
+	optionId: The ID of the product option.

+#### Get a Specific Value of a Specific Option for a Product

+Endpoint:

+	GET /store/products/{productId}/options/{optionId}/values/{valueId}

+Description: Retrieves a specific option for a specified product.

+Parameters:
+	productId: The ID of the product.
+	optionId: The ID of the product option.
+	valueId: The id of the value option

 ### Example Usage

 To update the metadata for a specific product option, send a POST request to the /admin/products/{productId}/options/{optionId} endpoint with the new metadata in the request body.